IBM/EEL-agentic-ai-bootcamp/docs/labs/lab1.md

     ![11](../images/lab1/11.png)

-1. You will be presented with the model catelog.
+1. You will be presented with the model catalog.
 We'll use the `llama-3-3-70b-instruct` to build this agent.

     ![12](../images/lab1/12.png)